veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

 ##### `/resources/{resourceId}`

 Returns information on the specific resource.
-To update a resource with information use `POST` the endpoint `/resources` with a body containing the changes as well as the id of the resouce you wish to update.
+To update a resource with information use `POST` the endpoint `/resources` with a body containing the changes as well as the id of the resource you wish to update.

 Response format `application/json`: